 Best credit card for average credit:

 If your credit is just average (usually considered somewhere between 600 and 680), no worries, the Barclaycard Rewards Mastercard is another great option for boosting your credit score while earning rewards.
-This credit card offers a 0% APR for the first 6 months on purchases and balance transfers, no annual fee and cash back rewards.
+This credit card offers no annual fee and cash back rewards.
 You can earn 2 points per $1 spent on gas, grocery and utility purchases, and 1 point per $1 on all other purchases.
-Plus, you can earn 2,500 points after your first purchase or balance transfer.
-Because this card is for those with average credit scores, the variable purchase APR does jump to 24.99% after the 6 month introductory period.
-However, if you're boosting your credit score by lowering your credit utilization ratio with multiple credit cards, you may soon boost your credit score enough to get a credit card in the "good" or "excellent" category.
+This card was designed for those with average credit, but if you’re boosting your credit score by lowering your credit utilization ratio with multiple credit cards, you may soon boost your credit score enough to get a credit card in the “good” or “excellent” category.
 Also, if you use the card to earn rewards and pay back your balance each month, you will not be paying any interest anyways.

 Best cash rewards credit card: